tytydraco/yessleep/out/Three_years_ago_I_was_a_research_student_working_on_a_remote_island_We_were_out_of_lab_rats_so_our_professor_used_us_instead.md

 Sure, I wanted to know what was so special about his research that it warranted that kind of seal, but it’s not like I broke into his lab unlike my colleagues.
 (You would think biology students would be smart, but those idiots didn’t stand a chance with the amount of security our college had).

 I thought that would be a sure fire suspension, and it almost was until the professor himself had pardoned them before inviting the group alongside me to work with him on this secret project.
 I know I sound crazy for taking a voluntary job, but the job was on a tiny island just off of the coast of Indonesia—which meant I was working in paradise.
 It was like being on a permanent vacation.
-We had the beach at our disposal, and the local resort was just up the road.
-After sweating in the lab on weekdays, we headed to the private resort down the road from the lab.
+We had the beach at our disposal, and the local resort was just a walk away.
+After sweating in the lab on weekdays, we headed to the private resort down the road.

 Professor Quincy was a well-known local, so he had managed to get us free entry.
 I guess you could say I was living the dream.
 Three years prior, I was in my freshman year of college and I had no idea what I was doing with my life.
 Fast forward two years, and I had the opportunity of a lifetime.
 I was working in literal paradise.